harrycresswell/mood/README.md

 status = 200
 ```

-You can find your Cloud Name on your Cloudinary dashboard.
+You will find your Cloud Name in your Cloudinary dashboard.

 Inside `config.toml`, under the `[params]` section update `cloudinary_url` to include your Cloud Name.